gicrisf/shruggie-to-clipboard/README.md

 Firefox extension (addon).

-Copy/paste the historic shruggie emoticon to your clipboard without passing through other web pages.
+Copy the historic shruggie emoticon to your clipboard without passing through other web pages.
 Just one click, no slowdowns `¯\_(ツ)_/¯`.
+Then paste it where you want.

 Extended porting of [this Chrome extension](https://github.com/madmaxlax/shruggie-chrome-ext) by madmaxlax.